 We use the Lifewise RSHE and Activity programme (see appendix 2 for overview) and resources for our PSHE and Sex Education.
-We also use the Medway Primary RSE resource scheme (see Appendix 3 for an overview of themes).
 Children from Year 1 to Year 6 are taught age appropriate information using specific and relevant vocabulary.

 Our Perranporth curriculum: The teaching often links to the Science National Curriculum and other curriculum subjects and topics.